Policy

 - Provider Participation Agreement

-- Routine claim editing logic, including but not limited to incidental or mutually exclusive logic, and medical necessity
+- Routine claim editing logic, including but not limited to incidental or mutually exclusive logic, payment integrity edits, and medical necessity

 - Mandated or legislative required criteria will always supersede